Stremio/stremio-addon-sdk/README.md

 ## Examples & tutorials

-Check out our ever growing list of [examples and demo add-ons](./docs/examples.md).
+Check out our ever growing list of [examples and demo addons](./docs/examples.md).
 This list also includes examples & tutorials on how to develop Stremio addons in PHP, Python, Ruby, C#, Java and Go.
 It also includes a list of video tutorials.

 ## Advanced Usage

-Read our [guide for advanced usage](./docs/advanced.md) to understand the many ways that add-ons can be used.
+Read our [guide for advanced usage](./docs/advanced.md) to understand the many ways that addons can be used.

 ## Reporting Issues

-If you have any issues regarding the Stremio Add-on SDK, please feel free to [report them here](https://github.com/Stremio/stremio-addon-sdk/issues).
+If you have any issues regarding the Stremio Addon SDK, please feel free to [report them here](https://github.com/Stremio/stremio-addon-sdk/issues).

 ## Migration from v0.x